dhable/caffeinatedideas.com/README.md

 This is a rough list of improvements I'd like to make to the site generator:

-* Draft Mode
-  A way of keeping all in progress posts in the source tree but excluded from the publish task.
+* Draft Mode: A way of keeping all in progress posts in the source tree but excluded from the publish task.

-* Author UI
-  Build a simple ClojureScript UI that provides a means of editing the content and post metadata files for me.
+* Author UI: Build a simple ClojureScript UI that provides a means of editing the content and post metadata files for me.
 Single click to move from draft to published file.

-* Link Linter
-  Checks all of the HTML links to ensure that they point to live sites and pages still.
+* Link Linter: Checks all of the HTML links to ensure that they point to live sites and pages still.
 Generates a report of all links that need to be addressed.

 * More Unit Test Coverage

-* Setup CI Builds
-  Setup a free tier CI build on the repo to avoid having broken unit tests sit too long in the code base.
+* ~~Setup CI Builds: Setup a free tier CI build on the repo to avoid having broken unit tests sit too long in the code base.~~

 * Spell Checker

-* Thumbnail Image Handling
-  Provide a new markdown handler to generate thumbnail images and embed those on the main page but provide a link to an expanded version.
+* Thumbnail Image Handling: Provide a new markdown handler to generate thumbnail images and embed those on the main page but provide a link to an expanded version.

 ## Licenses